Emergency-Response-Demo/erdemo.io/install.md

       ```
       oc get identity
       ```
-Now that your OpenShift 4 environment has been provisioned from RHPDS, please return to the section above entitled: _Installation Procedure_.
+Now that your OpenShift 4 environment has been provisioned from RHPDS, please return to the section above entitled: [Installation Procedure](#3.-Installation-Procedure).